-Dr. Barnert’s clinical work is in general pediatrics.
-A Cuban-American born and raised in Los Angeles, she is passionate about improving health outcomes of vulnerable youth, especially Latino children and adolescents.
-Dr. Barnert’s research focuses on youth involved in the juvenile justice system, commercially sexually exploited youth, and youth undergoing family separation and reunification.
+A Cuban-American born and raised in Los Angeles, she is passionate about improving health outcomes of vulnerable youth.
+Dr. Barnert provides clinical care at a Los Angeles County juvenile hall.
+Her research focuses on youth involved in the juvenile justice system, commercially sexually exploited youth, and youth undergoing family separation and reunification.

 Funded through an NIH-funded Career Development Award, Dr. Barnert is partnering with Los Angeles County to develop and test an intervention to link youth to mental health and substance use treatment services after incarceration.

 Dr. Barnert serves as an advisor to the California state legislature and to US Congress on juvenile justice policy.
-Her research contributed to the passage of California SB 1322, which decriminalized child victims of commercial sexual exploitation; to AB 2992, which would require police officer training on commercial sexual exploitation of children; and to SB 439, which proposes to exclude children 11 and under from the juvenile justice system.
+Her research contributed to the passage of California SB 1322, which decriminalized child victims of commercial sexual exploitation; to AB 2992, requires police officer training on commercial sexual exploitation of children; and to SB 439, which excludes children 11 and under from the juvenile justice system.